manuniia/ica0002/backup_sla.md

 Service is recovered from the backup in case of an incident, and when service cannot be restored in any other way.

 RTO (recovery time objective) is:
- - 1 hour for MySQL
+ - 2 hours for MySQL
- - 1 hour for InfluxDB
+ - 2 hours for InfluxDB
- - 30 mins for Ansible Git Repository
+ - 1 hour for Ansible Git Repository

 Detailed backup restore procedure is documented in the [backup_restore.md](./backup_restore.md).